Day 1 – Porto

 Day 4 – Aveiro

 On the shore of a lagoon, Aveiro is a maritime city.
 The Mosteiro de Jesus is the most famous monument in Aveiro.
 Similar to Venice in Italy, you can ride the brightly painted gondola style boats, the Moliceiros, up the canal.
 Then a short drive away is the coastal resort of Costa Nova where you can admire the charming little coloured houses.
+This is the perfect northern choice of where to spend 4 days in Portugal.

 Day 1 – Lisbon